brooksbenson/get-feedback-now/notes/server-side/server-overview.md

 Middleware in Express is used to modify incoming requests before they reach a route handler.

+### express.static

+A middleware that enables the server to send static files from a root directory, specified as a relative path by the first argument.

+### serving index.html

+If express doesn't recognize a route, it needs to know to send the index.html file.
+To do this, setup a route with the patch specified as '*', then use the res.sendFile method and provide an absolute path to the index.html file.

 #### cookie-session

 Cookie-session is some middleware for Express applications.
 It will attach a property